gmpg1/nmap-network-scan/README.md

 -Port 443 (HTTPS) was open
 These ports indicate a web interface is accessible

-Screenshots
+Screenshot
 ![Nmap Scan](image.png)

 Security Risks Identified

 -Open HTTP port (80) may transmit data in plaintext, making it vulnerable to interception (e.g., packet sniffing via Wireshark)
 -Exposed web interface could be targeted for brute-force or credential-based attacks -If default credentials are used, device compromise is possible

 Summary

-The scan successfully identified exposed services on the network.
+-The scan successfully identified exposed services on the network.
 Open web ports indicate a potentially accessible administrative interface, which could be exploited if not properly secured.
 Implementing HTTPS-only access, strong authentication, and restricting access via firewall rules would reduce the attack surface.